awomstudio/awomPT/readme.md

     Animation timing function of the page transition.

 -   `easeClosing` | type: `string` | default: `false`<br />
     Animation timing function of the page transition while closing the current page.
+If false it gets same value of ease.